Do you have any knowledge of Bagshot families?

 Robert Allen

-I was born in the Nursing Home on 25 May 1948 and left Bagshot in 1970 to move to Canada.
-I do miss my home town and would like to hear from any old friends who remember me - I use to live next door to the Three Mariners pub.
+I was born in the Nursing Home in 1948 and left Bagshot in 1970 to move to Canada.
+I do miss my home town - lived next door to the Three Mariners pub.
 My uncle operated Bagshot Radiator Service on Jenkins Hill and I still have some family in the village.
 I have a picture on my wall of The Square which was drawn by a police officer.
 I will always have pleasant memories of Bagshot.

 If you can add anything to the above please write to me using the message pad below.